kernelmachine/cbtm/README.md

 ### Train experts

-The following will train 8 expert models with 4 GPUs each for 50 steps (increase to 10000 steps to replicate our paper).
+The following command will train 8 expert models with 4 GPUs each for 50 steps (increase to 10000 steps to replicate our paper).

 ```bash